adeolatimi/adeolatimi/README.md

-👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech
+👩🏻‍💻 sharing about my journey and learnings in tech

 👩🏻‍🎓 Studied business administration at Lagos state university